Cloudmersive/Cloudmersive.APIClient.Java/docs/AddressApi.md

 Validate and normalize country information, return ISO 3166-1 country codes and country name

 Validates and normalizes country information, and returns key information about a country.
+Also returns distinct time zones in the country.

 ### Example
 ```java